39 CSBs and the BHA in Virginia provide programs and services that

 - As part of the Code requirement for comprehensive planning, DBHDS, CSBs and the BHA and state facilities engage in planning and data activities that produce the DBHDS Comprehensive Plan.

-- Such planning translates to provisions in the Performance Contract for services for children and adults, many of whom are eligible for Medicaid and Medicaid Intellectual Disability Waiver services.
+- Such planning translates to provisions in the Performance Contract for services for children and adults, many of whom are eligible for Medicaid and Medicaid Developmental Disability Waiver services.

 CSBs and the BHA – Single Points of Entry

-- Virginia’s public policy decision-makers, both elected and appointed, have affirmed and, through the years, strengthened the role of CSBs and the BHA as the single points of entry into publicly funded mental health, developmental, and substance abuse services for individuals with mental illness, intellectual disability, substance use disorders, or co-occurring disorders.
+- Virginia’s public policy decision-makers, both elected and appointed, have affirmed and, through the years, strengthened the role of CSBs and the BHA as the single points of entry into publicly funded behavioral health and developmental disability services for individuals with behavioral health and developmental disability service needs.

 - CSB/BHA oversight and accountability at the local and state levels put in place by the Virginia General Assembly and implemented by DBHDS, DMAS, and local governing bodies, provide the confidence in CSBs and the BHA to be the single points of entry and case management entities.

-- As state leaders have determined criteria for individuals being placed on the Urgent Care Wait list for the ID Waiver by CSBs and the BHA, DBHDS and DMAS have approved individuals placed on the list based on the criteria.
+- As state leaders have determined criteria for individuals being placed on the Priority One Wait list for the DD Waiver by CSBs and the BHA, DBHDS and DMAS have approved individuals placed on the list based on the criteria.

-- When funding allows for additional ID Waiver slots, local CSBs and the BHA have an objective process in place, to determine who on the Urgent Care Wait list has the most critical need for a slot.
+- When funding allows for additional Waiver slots, local CSBs and the BHA have an objective process in place, to determine who on the Priority One wait list has the most critical need for a slot.
 In place also are procedures that support individual choice and transfer options should an individual receiving services choose to move to a different locality.